The Moral Dog is growing fast, says the Vet. His Parts Suggest he will soon Hit Puberty.

 What is it?
 Asks the Owner.

-I Demand to Know what Hitting a Dog I have Never Met has to do with my Parts, I say.
+I Demand to Know what Hitting this Dog Puberty, whom I have Never Met, has to do with my Parts, I say.

 Sadly, says the Owner, Puberty is Very Concerned with the Moral Dog’s behaviour being Changed by his Parts.
 When the Moral Dog hits Puberty he may in fact become a Slave to his Parts.